monarch-initiative/koza/docs/ingest_configuration.md

 This YAML file sets properties for the ingest of a single file type from a within a Source.

+Tip: relative paths are relative to the directory where you execute Koza.

 ```yaml
 name: 'name-of-ingest'